kkli08/VeloxDB/documentation/docs/api.md

 ### Database Operations

 #### **_VeloxDB::Open(string db_name)_**
-Initializes the database system, setting up the necessary files and directories (including SSTs and related data).
+Initializes and open the database system, setting up the necessary files and directories (including SSTs and related data).
 Can be initialized with a custom Memtable size or default size of `1e3`.

 ```c++
 #include "VeloxDB/VeloxDB.h"